 If your report or exploration is missing data, it may be because Google Analytics has applied a data threshold.
 Data thresholds are applied to prevent anyone viewing a report or exploration from inferring the identity of individual users based on demographics, interests, or other signals present in the data.

-Data thresholds are system defined, and you can't adjust them.
+Data thresholds are system defined.
+You can't adjust them.

-If a report or exploration includes demographic information, such as Age, Gender, or Interest Category, and the reporting identity relies on the device ID, the row containing that data may be withheld if there aren't enough total users to prevent individual users from being identified.
+If a report or exploration includes demographic information and the reporting identity relies on the device ID, the row containing that data may be withheld if there aren't enough total users.
+Learn how identity spaces impact your data.

-If a threshold has been applied to a report or exploration, you will see the data indicator change color.
+When a threshold is applied to a report or exploration, the data indicator changes color.
 You can hover over the indicator to see more information.
-(The data indicator also shows whether sampling has been applied.)
+The indicator can also help you identify when sampling is applied.